On C List of Movie Reviews

 1/20:

-Showcasing the police officers' work with the gang-infested streets of Los Angeles, Colors is about approaches when it
+Showcasing the police officers' work on the gang-infested streets of Los Angeles, Colors is about

-things out and keeping the relations as cool as possible.
-I realize, over time, the latter approach makes more
+wants to talk things out and keeping the relations as cool as possible.
+I realize, over time, the latter

-sense because what the former was doing will eventually cost him, hence the loss of community trust.
+approach makes more sense because what the former was doing will cost him, hence the loss of community trust.

-performances of his career, showing a great understanding of his character.
-When he saw what his ex-girlfriend truly was,
+of the best performances of his career, showing a great understanding of his character.
+When he saw what his

-it's a moment of realization that looks aren't everything and that it's better to get know her a little bit more first.
+ex-girlfriend truly was, it's a moment of realization that looks aren't everything and that it's better to get

-driver hit his vehicle.
-The secondary thespians, which include future breakout stars Don Cheadle, Damon Wayans, Glenn Plummer,
+drunk driver hit his vehicle.
+The secondary thespians, which include future breakout stars Don Cheadle, Damon

 Impossible to miss is Ice-T's catchy music with a repetitive eponymous hook.
-There's no question he should've been
+There's no question that he

 All in all, Dennis Hopper took a risk to show the street gangs of Los Angeles to the world for the